This is How We Safeguard America’s Crops and Forests

 In 2018, Far Asia-origin vessels complying with the certification requirements hit an all-time high, exceeding 92 percent.
 We expect the 2019 data to be similar.

-Without proper cleaning, military equipment deployed overseas could returns stateside infested with invasive pests.
+Without proper cleaning, military equipment deployed overseas could return stateside infested with invasive pests.
 That’s why we trained nearly 755 U.S. Dept. of Defense personnel in our agricultural regulations and inspected and recertified 108 military inspection programs in FY 2019.

 These programs inspected 137,816 military passengers, 405,598 shipments of personal goods (including household goods and vehicles), and 513,157 pieces of cargo before they returned stateside.